AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 A collaborative project report for CSU: Chico MECA 482 (Control Systems)

-Created by Sean Black, Laine Woods, and Andrew Pacheco
+Created by Sean Black, Laine Wood, and Andrew Pacheco

 --------------------------------------------------------
 ## Table of Contents